CEO - CNYTDO, President - TWI Institute

 Dick earned an AS Engineering Science degree from Mohawk Valley Community College, and a BS Mechanical Engineering and MBA from Syracuse University.

-Trainer and Program Facilitator
+Master Trainer JI & Program Facilitator

 After completing his education in diesel mechanics and heavy equipment, Jamie began his manufacturing career at the Buckbee Mears Corporation plant in Cortland, NY where they produced TV and monitor aperture masks using a chemical etching process.
-His primary responsibilities as Technician/Supervisor were to train and coach line personnel how to troubleshoot production line conditions by focusing on defect evaluation to improve quality and productivity to reduce cost.
+His primary responsibilities as Technician/Supervisor were to train and coach line personnel on how to troubleshoot production line conditions by focusing on defect evaluation to improve quality and productivity to reduce cost.

 After Buckbee Mears closed in 2004, Jamie joined Albany International in Homer, NY where he quickly advanced to the key position of Set-Up Operator.
 Jamie was selected to become the TWI JI Trainer in 2007 and he became the TWI Champion after six months of mentoring by the TWI Institute.
 His key roles were delivering training, developing timetables and tracking training that led him to develop an audit system to monitor the effectiveness of the training.
 When Corporate recognized the TWI JI program was credited for a 70% reduction in Human Errors associated with machine changeover, Jamie was given the additional responsibility to spread Job Instruction to other Albany plants in America.